ZM-Zhou/Feature-Similarity-Loss-and-Transductive-Learning-for-MAVOC-Track1--PBVS2022/readme.md

 ```

 ## Testing
 In order to test the method, you should firstly download the data from the competition [web page](https://codalab.lisn.upsaclay.fr/competitions/1388#participate) and unzip it into `Datasets/test_images/-1`, where `-1` means that they do not have labels.
 Or you could use the subset of the test data that we have put in the repository for just running the code.
-Then, please download our pertained models (which achieves the 31.23% top-1 accuracy on the test phase) from [Here](https://drive.google.com/drive/folders/1i-mOleUGNbw66WtraV3GYl5qEwORddsQ?usp=sharing) and put them into `trained_model`.
+Then, please download our pertained models (which achieves the 31.23% top-1 accuracy on the test phase) from [Here](https://drive.google.com/drive/folders/1i-mOleUGNbw66WtraV3GYl5qEwORddsQ?usp=sharing) and put them into a new folder named `trained_model`.

 Finally, you could simply run the script. `CUDA_VISIBLE_DEVICES` in the script is used to specify which GPU to use in a multi-GPU device.